andreyluiz/botometer/README.md

 ```

 If you get `null` results in your array, set `supressLogs` to false so you can see the errors along the process.

+## Credits

+### Botometer
+My deep thanks to the guys from the [Botometer project](http://botometer.iuni.iu.edu/) from the Observatory on Social Media at Indiana University.